Benefits Overview - Human Resources at Ohio State

 As part of your total rewards package, Ohio State is proud to provide access to high-quality benefits that support your health and financial goals.
 As a newly eligible employee, this page will help you navigate benefits and your related enrollment deadlines.

-See the Helpful Tools for links to benefits presentations, required notices, steps to enroll, rates and Employee Self Service, where you can access myBenefitsMentor tool and the automated enrollment system.
+See the Helpful Resources section for links to benefits presentations, required notices, steps to enroll, rates and Employee Self Service, where you can access myBenefitsMentor tool and the automated enrollment system.
 MyBenefitsMentor allows you to model anticipated medical and pharmacy expenses you might incur.

 Printable Version of Ohio State’s Benefits Summary – Refer to the applicable plan, program and/or policy for additional information.
 If this summary differs from the plan, program or policy, the plan, program or policy will govern.
 Note: If you are a student employee, please visit our Student Employee Benefits page.

-Several health and welfare benefits linked below have 31-day enrollment deadlines.
+Several health and welfare benefits linked below have 30-day enrollment deadlines.
 See steps for how to enroll.

 While all employees participate in a state retirement plan, Ohio State’s Alternative Retirement Plan has a 120-day enrollment deadline.
 Find more information for each plan option in the retirement section.